ralfbiedert/cheats.rs/content/_index.md

         </framed>
     </visual>
     <description>
-        Safely holds A or B or C, also <br> called 'tagged union', though <br> compiler may omit tag.
+        Safely holds A or B or C, also <br> called 'tagged union', though <br> compiler may squeeze tag<br>into 'unused' bits.
     </description>
 </datum>